-How to attach a managed data disk to a Windows VM in the Azure portal
+Attach a managed data disk to a Windows VM by using the Azure portal

 Add a data disk

-- Select the virtual machine from the list.
+- Select a virtual machine from the list.

-- On the virtual machine page, click Disks.
+- On the Virtual machine page, select Disks.

-- On the Disks page, click + Add data disk.
+- On the Disks page, select Add data disk.

 - In the drop-down for the new disk, select Create disk.

 - In the Create managed disk page, type in a name for the disk and adjust the other settings as necessary.
-When you are done, click Create.
+When you're done, select Create.

-- In the Disks page, click Save to save the new disk configuration for the VM.
+- In the Disks page, select Save to save the new disk configuration for the VM.

 - After Azure creates the disk and attaches it to the virtual machine, the new disk is listed in the virtual machine's disk settings under Data disks.